dosbox-staging/dosbox-staging/website/docs/getting-started/passport-to-adventure.md

 But before we begin, let's discuss something fundamental to DOSBox Staging!

-## Default configuration
+## Primary configuration

 Have you wondered how do you learn about all the available configuration settings?
-When you start DOSBox Staging for the very first time, it creates a so-called *default configuration* file in a standard location with the name `dosbox-staging.conf`.
-This file contains the full list of available settings with their default values, plus a short explanatory text for each.
+When you start DOSBox Staging for the very first time, it creates a so-called *primary configuration* file in a standard location with the name `dosbox-staging.conf`.
+This file contains the full list of available settings with their default values and a short description for each.

-For example, this is the description of the `viewport` setting:
+For example, this is the start of the description of the `viewport` setting:

-    Set the viewport size (drawable area) within the window/screen:
+    Set the viewport size (maximum drawable area).
+The video output is always contained within the viewport while taking the configured aspect ratio into account (see 'aspect').
+Possible values:
-      fit:       Fit the viewport to the available window/screen (default).
+      fit:          Fit the viewport into the available window/screen (default).
-      <custom>:  Limit the viewport within to a custom resolution or percentage
+                    There might be padding (black areas) around the image with 'integer_scaling' enabled.
-                 of the desktop.
-Specified in WxH, N%, N.M%.
+      WxH:          Set a fixed viewport size in WxH format in logical units (e.g., 960x720).
+The specified size must not be larger than the desktop.
+If it's larger than the window size, it's scaled to fit within the window.
-                 Examples: 960x720 or 50%
+      ...

 Here are the locations of `dosbox-staging.conf` on each platform: